Biden steps to State of the Union lectern at fraught moment

 Biden will also push the Senate to confirm Ketanji Brown Jackson to be the first Black woman on the Supreme Court.
 He nominated her last week.

 Ahead of the speech, the physician’s office for Congress announced that it was lifting the House’s face-covering requirement after the federal government eased its guidelines for mask wearing.
-Now, mask wearing will be a personal choice in the House chamber, which will be open to all members of Congress, but still no guests.
+Now, mask wearing will be optional in the House chamber, which will be open to all members of Congress, but still no guests.

 All those who attend will be required to take a COVID-19 test before Biden’s address.

-Biden aims to use his remarks to highlight progress made against COVID-19 over the last year and to guide the country into a “new phase” of the virus response that looks more like pre-pandemic life.
+Biden aims to use his remarks to highlight progress made against COVID-19 and to guide the country into a “new phase” of the virus response that looks more like pre-pandemic life.

 Seating for Biden’s first address to a joint session of Congress, last April, was capped at about 200 people — about 20% of usual capacity for a presidential presentation.
 White House aides fretted that a repeat this year would have been a dissonant image from the message the president aims to deliver to the American people.